Th3OneAndOnly/AdventEX/README.txt

 Prescence - Just as useful; it's an Un-unthing
 A Prescence is where an object WILL be, same as Abscence, just opposite.
-A use for this is if you, for example, had a port, and a ship would be coming in a few turns, you can use this class to let the player examine where to ship would be without returning "'ship' isn't used in this context" or whatever.
+A use for this is if you, for example, had a port, and a ship would be coming in a few turns, you can use this class to let the player examine where the ship would be without returning "'ship' isn't used in this context" or whatever.

 Knowledge - The brain, that's what!